thumbnail image

 Keep the soil covered

 Bare soil quickly dries out and the soil microbiome declines.
 The native soil needs to be covered with either a plant canopy or a blanket of mulch.
 We apply finished, certified organic compost to the soil surface as a mulch layer before each planting.
-In year 1, we applied 4" of compost to the soil surface, and in year 2 we plan to only apply 1".
+In year 1, we applied 4" of compost to the soil surface, and in year 2 we applied only 2".
 In year 3, only a light dusting with compost will be necessary.
 This compost mulch layer also acts as a critical weed suppressant as it smothers many early stage weeds.

 Plant a wide variety of crops in continuous succession